hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 *  pipeline such requests (if they pipeline XFR requests in general) and MAY intermingle them
 *  send the response(s) for each request as soon as they are available i.e. responses MAY be sent intermingled

-Significant code complexity may be an issue for some implementations, which is therefore a trade-off against the performance benefits of the above.
+For some current implementations adding all the above functionality would introduce significant code complexity.
+In such a case, there will need to be an assessment of the trade-off between that and the performance benefits for XFR of the above.

 ### XFR limits